cool open-source software1

 With every new shiny software constantly shoving AI down your throat, I thought it was about time to migrate off and find alternatives to mainstream “enterprise free” offerings.

-Is what I wanted to start off my blog saying, but the real and probably only good reason to do anything is simply because it is cool.
+That is what I wanted to start off my blog saying, but the real and probably only good reason to do anything is simply because it is cool.

-Without further a do, here are some cool open-source software.
+Without further ado, here are some cool open-source software.

 qutebrowser

 Anyhow, qutebrowser is just fun to use.
-Keyboard based workflows in general are fun to use.
+Keyboard-based workflows, in general, are fun to use.
 Being able to have a quick interface for what you want to do is just good UX.
-Of course in many cases it is “overkill”, akin to using a stenography keyboard to write a paper, but even in general cases it is pretty useful.
+Of course, in many cases it is “overkill”, akin to using a stenography keyboard to write a paper, but even in general cases it is pretty useful.

 A small rabbit hole to dive down: History of Web Engines